divolte/divolte-collector/docs/configuration.rst

 DIVOLTE_JAVA_OPTS
 ^^^^^^^^^^^^^^^^^
 :Description:
   Additional arguments passed to the Java Virtual Machine on startup.
-If not set, by default Divolte Collector will start the JVM with ``-XX:+UseG1GC -Djava.awt.headless=true``.
+If not set, by default Divolte Collector will start the JVM with :code:`-XX:+UseG1GC -Djava.awt.headless=true`.
 It is recommended to use the G1 garbage collector.
 For light and medium traffic, the defaults tend to work fine. *If this setting is set, Divolte Collector will not add any arguments by itself; this setting overrides the defaults.*

 :Example: